jonliu6/SpringBoot3Exercises/10-AOP/README.md

   - After throwing advice: run after the method (if exception thrown)
   - Around advice: run before and after the method

-Join Point: when to apply code during program execution
+Join Point: when to apply code during program execution. can be used to get the method signature and arguments

 Pointcut: a predicate expression for where advice should be applied